|Project by Brett||posted 04-28-2013 07:11 PM||2407 views||6 times favorited||9 comments|

 I finally finished my Roubo bench, more than a year after I started buying lumber for it.
 It’s made primarily from southern yellow pine, plus maple for the leg vise and ash for the shelf.
 The top is 8 feet long, 2 feet wide, and 4-3/8” thick.
 The work surface is 33” above the floor.
 Overall weight is close to 300 pounds.

 The bench is a close approximation of Christopher Schwarz’s Roubo bench.
-I used a different leg vise shape, plus I made the long stretchers closer to the ground so I could put the parallel guide above the shelf (which means less bending to adjust the pin).
-The end vise is by Jorgensen, with a 2-3/4”-thick chop.
-Dog holes in the chop and along the front edge are used for clamping boards for hand planing.
+I used a different leg vise shape, plus I made the stretchers closer to the ground so I could put the parallel guide above the shelf (which means less bending to adjust the pin).
+The end vise is by Jorgensen, to which I added a 2-3/4”-thick chop.
+Dog holes in the chop and along the front of the work surface are used to clamp boards for hand planing.

 -- More tools, fewer machines.